edgar971/personal-blog/src/pages/getting-started-with-ecto-part-1/index.md

 ## What is Ecto?

 Ecto is a database package for Elixir applications.
 It is used for writing database queries and interacting with your database.
 With Ecto you can create migrations, define schemas, create and update records, and query your database.
-The current version supports PostgreSQL and MySQL but support for MSSQL, SQLite, and MongoDB will be added in the future.
+The current version supports PostgreSQL and MySQL.
+Support for MSSQL, SQLite, and MongoDB will be added in the future.

 ## Installation and Setup

 Let's start by adding and configuring Ecto in our Elixir application.
-Feel free to skip this step if you have this done already or if you are using Phoenix.
+Feel free to skip this step if you have done this already, or if you are using Phoenix.

-1. Lets add the `ecto` and `postgrex` packages to our `deps` function in the `mix.exs` file:
+1. Let's add the `ecto` and `postgrex` packages to our `deps` function in the `mix.exs` file:

 ```elixir
 defp deps do